Sucrase-isomaltase

+Sucrase-isomaltase is a bifunctional glucosidase (sugar-digesting enzyme) located on the brush border of the small intestine, encoded by the human gene SI.
 It is a dual-function enzyme with two GH31 domains, one serving as the isomaltase, the other as a sucrose alpha-glucosidase.
 It has preferential expression in the apical membranes of enterocytes.
 The enzyme’s purpose is to digest dietary carbohydrates such as starch, sucrose and isomaltose.
 By further processing the broken-down products, energy in the form of ATP can be generated.

 Structure

 Sucrase-isomaltase consists of two enzymatic subunits: sucrase and isomaltase.
 The subunits originate from a polypeptide precursor, pro-SI.
 By heterodimerizing the two subunits, the sucrase-isomaltase complex is formed.
-The enzyme is anchored in the intestinal brush border membrane by a hydrophobic segment located near the N-terminal of the isomaltase subunit.
+The enzyme is anchored in the intestinal brush border membrane by a hydrophobic segment located near the N-terminus of the isomaltase subunit.
 Before the enzyme is anchored to the membrane, pro-SI is mannose-rich and glycosylated; it moves from the ER to the Golgi, where it becomes a protein complex that is N- and O- glycosylated.
 The O-linked glycosylation is necessary to target the protein to the apical membrane.
 In addition, there is a segment that is both O-linked glycosylated and Ser/Thr-rich.
 A similarly-arranged enzyme is the maltase-glucoamylase, also a member of GH31.

 Sucrase-isomaltase is composed of duplicated catalytic domains, N- and C-terminal.
 Each domain displays overlapping specificities.
 Scientists have discovered the crystal structure for N-terminal human sucrase-isomaltase (ntSI) in apo form to 3.2 Å and in complex with the inhibitor kotalanol to 2.15 Å resolution.
 Sucrase-isomaltase’s mechanism results in a net retention of configuration at the anomeric center.

 The crystal structure shows that sucrase-isomaltase exists as a monomer.
 The researchers claim that the observance of SI dimers is dependent on experimental conditions. ntSI’s four monomers, A, B, C, and D are included in the crystal asymmetric unit and have identical active sites.
 The active site is composed of a shallow-substrate binding pocket including -1 and +1 subsites.
 The non-reducing end of substrates binds to the pocket.
 While the non-reducing sugar ring has interactions with the buried -1 subsite, the reducing ring has interactions with the surface exposed +1 subsite.

 The interactions between the active site of sucrase-isomaltase and the following compounds have been identified: